-6.10.2Welfare Management
+6.11.2 Welfare Management

 This section outlines the welfare response in an emergency.
-The Canterbury CDEM Group Welfare Plan explains how welfare will be provided and managed during an emergency.
-The Welfare Plan will be updated during the term of this Canterbury CDEM Group Plan.
+The Group Welfare Plan explains how welfare will be provided and managed during an emergency.

 Emergency Welfare Functions

 During an emergency a range of welfare services may be required.
 Such services include the provision of food, shelter, essential items (eg clothing and toiletries), psychosocial and financial support.
 Care of companion animals is considered a part of the welfare response.